ombori/grid-docs/apps/signage/using-triggers.md

 ![](/assets/trigger-day.png ":size=500 :no-zoom")

 ## WEATHER
 The WEATHER trigger allows you to play content specific to the weather at the specified city.
-There are several weathertypes that can be used as a trigger
+Several weather types can be used as a trigger

 - Clear
 - Clouds